gustavlan/reference-data-bitemporal-demo/README.md

 python scripts/run_pipeline.py
 ```

-- Reads `data/synthetic_refdata.csv`
-- Applies a consistent knowledge timestamp
-- Merges everything into `reference_data.db`

-Re-run to observe idempotency, no duplicate rows are produced.
+This will read `data/synthetic_refdata.csv`, apply a consistent knowledge timestamp, and merge everything into `reference_data.db`.
+Can be rerun to observe idempotency (no duplicate rows are created).

 ### Controlled Backfills